The Best Trinidad Coconut Bake Recipe: Simple and Easy

 This video is on my Youtube channel:

-Extract and blend the coconut ‘meat’
+Extract the coconut

-Step 1: Crack open the coconuts.
+Crack open the coconuts.
 To do this, hold the coconut over a bowl or the sink and strike the center of the coconut hard using the back of a cleaver or small mallet.
 The shell should crack and coconut water should spill out into the bowl.
 Continue the strikes until the coconut has cracked completely open.
 By the way, the water is drinkable.

 crack open coconut with chopper

-Step 2: Remove the white coconut meat using a small paring knife or a coconut meat extractor.
+Remove the white coconut meat using a small paring knife or a coconut meat extractor.
 Insert the knife between the meat and the shell and move slowly, twisting slightly to pry the meat out.

 remove coconut flesh from dried coconut